-After ROW acquisition has been completed and about two months before the federal aid project is to be advertised for contract, the ROW certification on local agency letterhead must be submitted to the LPE.
-FHWA does not formally approve certifications on non-Interstate projects as they have delegated approval of all certificates 1, 2, and conditional 3s (time-based) and excepted parcel 3s on non-Interstate projects to WSDOT-Local Programs.
-Local Programs will allow local agencies, with proper justification and Local Programs approval, to extend the time-based cert 3 from bid opening to issuance of the Notice to Proceed (NTP) to the contractor.
+After ROW acquisition has been completed and about two months before the federal aid project is to be advertised for contract, the ROW certification on local agency letterhead must be submitted to the LAC.
+FHWA does not formally approve certifications on non-Interstate projects as they have delegated approval of all certificates 1, 2, and conditional 3s (time-based).
+Local Programs may allow local agencies, with proper justification and Local Programs approval, to extend the time-based cert 3 from bid opening to issuance of the Notice to Proceed (NTP) to the contractor.
 For all non-Interstate Certificates, the actual certification date for federal aid projects is the date on the Local Programs Certification Concurrence Letter sent to FHWA.
 Local Programs Concurrence is required prior to advertisement.
 For Interstate projects, FHWA will only approve Excepted Parcel Certificate 3s, and the actual certification date is the FHWA approval letter date.
 Please note the approval process for ROW certifications for local agencies is different from what appears in Chapter 17 of the ROW Manual.
 ROW certification is a requirement for construction authorization.
-Since local agencies are expected to go to ad within six weeks of construction authorization (See Section 22.1), ROW certification should not occur too far in advance of the anticipated ad date.
+Since local agencies are expected to go to ad within six weeks of construction authorization, Section 22.1, ROW certification should not occur too far in advance of the anticipated ad date.